 There are plenty of helpful strategies to help you after a breakup, and there are plenty of things not to do.

-Here’s a list of what not to do after a breakup
+Here’s 10 Things not to do after a breakup

 Chances are if you got dumped, you want a second chance.
 That’s only natural after a breakup.
 But begging for him/her to take you back is not the way to go.
 Examine your motivation.
 Do you miss the idea of having a partner or do you miss them?
 Both are very different.
 Also, begging will likely only result in feelings of low self-worth – especially if it doesn’t work.

 2. Get off of social media

 This a recommendation I make in general.
 However after a breakup, never is it more important.
 The last thing you need is to see pictures of your ex having a great time at the bar with the arms of good looking dudes draped around her.

 3. Revenge is a dish best not served

 It’s natural to feel a desire to try to get back at your ex – especially if they wronged you.
 However, in the end it will only make you look small and weak.
 Ask yourself, “Is revenge consistent with who I want to be?
 How will this is end up serving me in the future?”
 Chances are that will revenge will just end up leaving you feeling shame and remorse.

 4. Don’t date or (or marry) the first one to come along